 Experience the joy of color through interactive installations, immersive rooms, and curated artist spotlights at the Color Factory.

-With sweet treats littered throughout, other highlights include a bright green ball pit, which pays homage to the city’s vibrant hues such as the Chicago Lakefront Trail, and the green St. Patricks Day river, a movie theater-themed flavorama, and a custom exhibit from artist Tomislav Topic (QUINTESSENZ).
+With sweet treats littered throughout, other highlights include a bright green ball pit, which pays homage to the city’s vibrant hues such as the Chicago Lakefront Trail, the green St. Patricks Day river, a movie theater-themed flavorama, and a custom exhibit from artist Tomislav Topic (QUINTESSENZ).

 Each room takes inspiration from Chicago itself, starting in the lobby with a beautiful design collaboration by Erda Soto and photographer Akilah Townsend featuring locations around the city.
 The Chicago location also features a huge nostalgic mural, crafted on structure from the original Sears Tower.
 Artist Adrian Kay Wong, who received his BFA at the School of the Art Institute of Chicago in 2013, created the mural to reflect the sentimental yet melancholic parts of the city.
 The mural draws inspiration from places like Navy Pier, Garfield Park Conservatory, the historic Green Mill Cocktail Lounge, and much more.